2, rue de la Ternière

 From material to threaded bushing

-The manufacturing process for threaded bushes begins in a similar way to that for threaded inserts threaded inserts.
+The manufacturing process for threaded bushes begins in a similar way to that for threaded inserts and self-tapping bushes.

 The first step is to externally thread the reel of raw material.